Interview with Brooke Haven: Design on a Budget | Sound Shore Moms of Westchester

 Do you have a favorite area of the home to design for?

 Understanding where to splurge and where to save is so important in stretching a budget.
-But for me, it goes hand-in-hand with understanding how you live.
-If you’re a collector that loves antiques, an investment rug might be the way to go.
-If not, I’ll find a dupe that gives you the look for less.
 I usually recommend creating a base with good quality, yet affordable pieces that are neutral.
 This gives a foundation of long-term items that won’t bore you over time.
 Color, texture and character can be added with budget-friendly accessories, art and décor items.
 These are easy and affordable to change with the seasons or when inspiration strikes.
-What is one of your favorite DIY projects you've worked on?
-I like to tackle “bite-sized” DIY projects.
-Things like hanging an artwork gallery wall, changing the upholstery on a chair cushion, painting an accent wall, swapping out hardware on furniture, rub-and- buffing a frame, refreshing a thrift store find with elbow grease or a can of spray paint.
-But most of the time, just folding the laundry is enough of a DIY project for me.

 What sparked your love for design?